GoogleCloudPlatform/aether/.conductor/status.md

 - Added text storage to document state to enable precise identifier lookup.
 - Implemented robust symbol resolution logic using `SymbolTable` and AST traversal (identifier scanning).
 - Resolved thread-safety issues with `SemanticAnalyzer` by running analysis in blocking tasks.
+- Implemented and verified `DeadCodeEliminationPass`.
+- Implemented and verified `ConstantPropagationPass`.

 ## Completed Phases